-It has been reported by some users that Google Chrome browser does not remember accounts and login sessions.
+It has been reported by some users that the Google Chrome browser does not remember account passwords and login sessions.
 Simultaneously, it doesn’t save passwords.
 If you are facing this problem, don’t worry, it’s common – and we have the solution for it.

 The primary causes of this issue are:

 - A setting in Google Chrome might be preventing the browser from saving data.

 - The Cache folder for Google Chrome could be corrupt.

 - A third-party anti-virus could be blocking the functionality to save data.

 Fix Google Chrome not saving passwords

 If the Google Chrome browser does not save passwords on your Windows 11/10 PC, follow these suggestions: